stb-tester/stb-tester/README.rst

     Raises `MotionTimeout` if no motion is detected after `timeout_secs` seconds.

-    Considers the video stream to have motion if there were diferences between the specified number of `consecutive_frames`, which can be:
+    Considers the video stream to have motion if there were differences between the specified number of `consecutive_frames`, which can be:

     * a positive integer value, or